How to Sell Your House at Auction

 Some auction houses specialise in certain types of property and you could do some research into which auctioneers have sold similar properties to the one you’re selling.

-Speed Property Buyers would recommend that you decide on an auctioneer close to the property.
+Speed Property Buyers would recommend that you decide on an auctioneer local to the property.

 It depends on the contract, but between 14-28 days after auction is usual – assuming the property sells.